What Is a Health Insurance Claim?

 What Is a Claim in Health Insurance?

-In health insurance, a “claim” is a formal request by an insured individual or health care provider to an insurance company for payment of services rendered, as per the insurance policy.
-It includes necessary information such as the insured's policy number, details of the medical services, date of service and costs involved.
+In health insurance, a claim is a formal request you or your health care provider submits to an insurance company for payment of services rendered under your insurance policy.
+A health insurance claim includes necessary information such as your policy number, details of the medical services, date of service and costs involved.

 Types of Health Insurance Claims